FransFaase/Emulator/README.md

 are executed can also produce output to `stdout` and `stderr` that will not be written to the log file.)
 There is also an option '-gen' followed by a number, which will cause the Emulator to generate a `program.cpp` with the code of the that step.
 (After this the Emulator terminates.)
+(When compiled with `-DENABLE_DO_TRACE', the program also except the `-trace` and `-trace_mem` options to activate tracing.
+This is primarily for debugging purposes and will generate lots of output.)
 The remainder arguments are the executable and it arguments.
 When live-bootstrap is located in a sibling directory, the following command can be used:
 ```
-./Emulator ../live-bootstrap/ bootstrap-seeds/POSIX/x86/kaem-optional-seed  kaem.x86
+./Emulator ../live-bootstrap/seed/stage0-posix/ bootstrap-seeds/POSIX/x86/kaem-optional-seed  kaem.x86
 ```
 The results of the execution will be placed in the `results` directory (and sub directories), which are automatically created.